jarrarhaider1214/docs/pages/user-guide/components/cloud-authorization-level/cloud-authorization-level.md

 Here are the permission required for DO:

-- Profile: DO access token with read/write permission.
+- CloudPlex profile will be made using DO access token with read/write permission.
 - Region
 - CloudPlex token
 - To access the Droplet, the user can download an SSH Key from the platform.